 We understand our international community is particularly impacted at this time - and we are here for you.

 In order to help prevent the spread of COVID-19 and to protect the health of both students and staff we have implemented the following measures beginning Monday, March 16:

-- As of now until otherwise communicated, ISS will remain open like many other campus support services.
+- ISS remains open, in online formats, like many other campus support services.
 As things continue to unfold we will keep you all updated.

 - You may submit status letter requests online by emailing the request form to firstname.lastname@example.org.
 Please note that our rush service will not be available at this time.

 - If you are in need of a UHIP card, please complete the google formfollowing form, external link and your card will be emailed to you.

 - If you are unable to leave Canada at this time due to travel restrictions, please know that you are able to apply for an extension of your temporary residence documents.

 - If your legal status in Canada has expired, please request an appointment with an international student advisor at email@example.com for your next steps.

 - If you wish to return to your home country, please connect with your program administrator or departmental assistant to inquire about course arrangements for the upcoming semester before making this decision.
 We recommend that you continue to monitor entry restrictions, airline policies and mandatory self-quarantine periods that may be required upon your arrival in your home country.

 - International Student Support is available to support you with any questions related to navigating the Canadian immigration process.
 Reach out to them at firstname.lastname@example.org